-Asynchronous command.
 Starts execution of the inferior from the beginning.
 The inferior executes until either a breakpoint is encountered or the program exits.
+In the latter case the output will include an exit code, if the program has exited exceptionally.

-The corresponding GDB command is 'run'.
+The corresponding gdb command is 'run'.